jafoole/ImageList/README.md

 RetroLambda: use Java 8 Lambda expressions.
 At compile time it generates the classes that the lambdas represent. cuts the ammound of code in half at least.

+ISSUE: Presenter is highly coupled to View when theres anything to do with lifecycle.
+Saving presenter state and registering/unregistering EventBus relies on the View to manage its lifecycle.
+Preferably there would be some way of doing this outside of the view.
+Since my Activity is not acting as view or Presenter, maybe lifecycle changes for presenters can be managed here.
+Problem with that approach is that as of right now, the activity has no handle on the presenters.